Plus1XP/Pantry/README.md

 # Pantry

 Welcome to PantryPal, your ultimate companion for keeping your pantry in check and ensuring you never forget a brilliant idea or important note.
-PantryPal is the seamless solution to effortlessly manage your pantry items and notes, all synchronized across your devices.
+PantryPal is the seamless solution to effortlessly manage your pantry items and notes, all synchronised across your devices.

 ### Key Features: